-An introduction to income tax preparation and reporting based on the current requirements of the U.S. Internal Revenue Code that follows the Form 1040 format for individuals and expands briefly to partnerships and corporations.
-May be repeated with different topics.
+Instruction on income tax preparation and reporting based on the current requirements of the U.S. Internal Revenue Code and the California State Tax Code for individuals and Small Business filers.
+Successful completion of the course leads to VITA (Volunteer Income Tax Assistance) Certification.

-See page 151
+See page 159